 Turn right out of the station to join the Sussex Border Path, which goes up along the side of the valley, then descends.
 At a path junction, turn right to join the Wealdway (WW).
 Go under the railway and follow the WW across fields and water meadows alongside the River Medway to Summerford Farm.

-From the station's small car park do not take the obvious way out to the A264, but take the private road in the opposite direction, heading S and joining the Sussex Border Path1 (SBP).
+From the station's small car park do not go out along its access road to the A264, but take the private road in the opposite direction, heading S and joining the Sussex Border Path1 (SBP).
 This lane winds uphill and curves to the right where a footpath joins from the left.
 After 200m along a level stretch, turn left to go up a grassy track between hedges.

 At the top, turn right onto a track.
 This soon starts to go back downhill through trees, and later with fields sloping down to your right.
 After 500m you pass some derelict brick outbuildings on your left.
 In a further 150m, after going through a belt of trees, fork right at a footpath sign to go down a broad grassy path, joining the Wealdway2 (WW).

 At the bottom of the field go through a gate and under the railway.
 On the other side turn left into a meadow, with a loop of the River Medway ahead on your right.
-Follow a faint path through the meadow as it curves gently to the right.
+Follow a faint path curving gently to the right through the meadow.
 Cross the River Grom on a footbridge and bear right to go across the next field, aiming for a metal gate on the far side if there is no path visible.

 Continue on the WW through Summerford Farm, then across the River Medway and the Forest Way.
 Head south towards Withyham, crossing the B2110 and taking the lane up towards the church.
 Turn sharp left onto a driveway leading back to the B2110 and go along the road to the Dorset Arms.